triggermesh/docs/docs/guides/cloudeventstarget.md

 # Exporting CloudEvents

-The Trigermesh `CloudEventsTarget` API object is used to export Cloudevents to external systems via HTTP.
+The TriggerMesh `CloudEventsTarget` API object is used to export CloudEvents to external systems via HTTP.

 ## Configuring a CloudEventsTarget Object

 The CloudEventsTarget accepts parameters to set the endpoint where CloudEvents will be sent and authentication.
-When succesfuly created it consumes and forwards to the configured an HTTP endpoint.

 ### Configuring CloudEvents Endpoint